 Philosophy, Science, and Political Authority

 While these arguments promote the authority of the city apparently at the expense of philosophy or free inquiry, they also crucially yoke the city’s authority to philosophy.
-Therefore, while they don’t propose any particular legal or practical measures establishing freedom of speech, they nevertheless imply that the city depends philosophy, and therefore on a thorough questioning of all matters.
+Therefore, while they don’t propose any particular measures establishing freedom of speech, they nevertheless imply that the city depends philosophy, and therefore on a thorough questioning of all matters.
 For instance, while Aristotle argues that the city is authoritative over all the particular sciences, he also insists that this authority itself admits of a science — a supreme, or “architectonic” science.
 Aristotle furthermore suggests that although not everyone necessarily need to possess such a science, it is always better to understand things for oneself than to take one’s bearings from authority alone.

 In his account of the natural origins of the city in the Politics, moreover, Aristotle proves even more radical than his teachers.
-For while Socrates takes pains to deny at his trial that he engaged in natural science or doubted the city’s gods, Aristotle’s argument for the supreme authority of the city is founded on a natural science that all but explicitly denies the agency of gods in human politics.
-Thus, in promoting the authority of the city, Aristotle makes the city dependent on natural science, which it had hitherto regarded as at best a nuisance and at worst a grave danger.
+For while Socrates takes pains to deny at his trial that he engaged in natural science or doubted the city’s gods, Aristotle’s argument for the supreme authority of the city is founded on a natural science that all but explicitly denies the agency of traditional gods in human politics.
+Thus, in promoting the authority of the city, Aristotle makes the city dependent on natural science, which it had hitherto regarded as a nuisance at best and at worst a grave danger.
 In doing so, Aristotle radically undermines traditional religious sources of authority.